Last Updated on:

 Additional information, which mirrors the information found in this article, can be found in our Knowledgebase Articles on PSA Airlines (American Eagle) and American Airlines.

-All pilot aptitude tests aim to assess the same key core skills required to pilot training successfully and/or operate an aircraft competently, and whilst information on the Pilot Skills Test is limited, the skills (or aptitudes) it aims to assess are no different to many other types of computerised pilot aptitude test.
+All pilot aptitude tests aim to assess the same key core skills required to complete pilot training successfully and/or operate an aircraft competently, and the Pilot Skills Test is no different to any other type of computerised pilot aptitude test that you may undertake with an airline or flight training organisation.

 Activities suitable for Pilot Skills Test (PST) Preparation